 Background and context

-These procedures have been prepared to comply with section 28 of the Public Interest Disclosure Act 2010 (the PID Act) and the Standard No.1 issued by the Public Service Commission, and amended by the Queensland Ombudsman, under section 60 of the Act.
+These procedures have been prepared to comply with section 28 of the Public Interest Disclosure Act 2010 (the PID Act) and the relevant PID Standards issued by the Queensland Ombudsman, under section 60 of the Act.

 For the purposes of these procedures, an officer of QTC will include all employees, whether they are permanent, temporary or casual.